mvuksano/udacity-rl-practice/p1_navigation/Report.md

 # Model architecture

-DQN used for this exercise is defined in `model.py` file.

-# Code walkthrough

-The
+Neural network used for this agent is a three layer network where all layers are fully connected with ReLU activation function used after first and second layer.